prakharsr/audiobook-creator/README.md

       cd audiobook-creator
       ```
    - Make sure your .env is configured correctly and your LLM is running
-   - If Kokoro docker container is already running, you can either stop and remove it or comment the kokoro_fastapi service and depends_on param in docker compose.
+   - If TTS docker container Kokoro is already running, you can either stop and remove it or comment the kokoro_fastapi service and depends_on param in docker compose.
 If its not running then it will automatically start when you run docker compose up command
+   - Running Orpheus with docker compose isnt currently supported as its managed by an external project [Orpheus-TTS FastAPI](https://github.com/Lex-au/Orpheus-FastAPI).
+You can run only Kokoro TTS with docker compose for now
    - Copy the .env file into the audiobook-creator folder
    - Choose between the types of inference:

       For CUDA based GPU inference (Apple Silicon GPUs currently not supported, use CPU based inference instead).
-Choose the value of KOKORO_MAX_PARALLEL_REQUESTS_BATCH_SIZE based on [this guide](https://github.com/prakharsr/audiobook-creator/?tab=readme-ov-file#parallel-batch-inferencing-of-audio-for-faster-audio-generation) and set the value in kokoro_fastapi service and env variable.
+Choose the value of TTS_MAX_PARALLEL_REQUESTS_BATCH_SIZE based on [this guide](https://github.com/prakharsr/audiobook-creator/?tab=readme-ov-file#parallel-batch-inferencing-of-audio-for-faster-audio-generation) and set the value in kokoro_fastapi service and env variable.

       ```bash
       cd docker/gpu